Winter Entertainment in Colorado On & Off the Slopes

 If walls could talk … these legendary sites would have rockin’ stories to tell.

-Completed in 1912, the “Crown Jewel of Telluride” is a fitting backdrop for legendary winter happenings like February’s Telluride Comedy Festival and March’s Telluride Tribute Fest, a gathering of tribute bands that’ll have you digging out your fanny pack and parachute pants. - Paramount Theatre
+Completed in 1912, the “Crown Jewel of Telluride” is a fitting backdrop for legendary winter happenings like February’s Telluride Comedy Festival, a gathering of world-class comics like Jason Mantzoukas and Natasha Leggero that will surely make you laugh.

 One of the many smashing concert venues in Denver, the Paramount Theatre’s neon marquee has welcomed show-goers since 1930, when it opened as a movie house.
 Now the theater hosts comedians, touring bands, authors and more.